drimpossible/RanDumb/README.md

 **Notes:** Code given here is not online.
 Explanation below for why it does not vary from an online version.

-- **Computing covariance:** It is an exact online rank-1 update to compute empirical covariance.
-Online updates are very slow, but this calculation is exact, i.e., no difference!
+- **Computing covariance:** It is an exact rank-1 update to compute empirical covariance, so the matrix should be the same.
+(Also the online code is very slow to run)!
 - **Shrinkage estimation:** We want the shrinked covariance.
-We use OAS method to obtain shrinkage parameters, which is a function of the empirical covariance matrix.
+We use OAS method to obtain shrinkage parameters, but note that those parameters are a function of the empirical covariance matrix and again can be perfectly estimated online.
+- **No lamda used when inverting:** We want to make it hyperparameter optimization free (hparam optimization is not nice), by $lambda=0$ when inverting the covariance matrix-- no ridge regression style stuff here.
+Hence, this code sometimes gets *slightly* worse results than original code used for the paper.

-This code reaches similar performance as my original (ugly, ginormous) implementation (within ±0.8%), which was entangled with 10s of traditional methods from which I chose this.
-They are not needed for reproducing RanDumb.
+Overall, this code reaches similar performance but is far more hackable-- my original (ugly, ginormous) implementation (within ±0.8%), which was entangled with 10s of traditional methods from which I chose this particular combination of kernel and classifier.

 #### If you discover any bugs in the code please contact me, I will cross-check them with my nightmares.